NOALBS/nginx-obs-automatic-low-bitrate-switching/README.md

     - Publisher, what is a publisher? it's a combination of `domain_publisher`/`app_publisher`/`<whatever-you-want>`.
     - So if your `domain_publisher` was "uplive.sls.com", and your `app_publisher` was "live", it would be `uplive.sls.com/live/<whatever-you-want>`.
     - You could literally call you domain_publisher 'billy', app_publisher 'bob', and then set your streamid (publisher) to 'billy/bob/thorton' if you wanted to.
     - Publisher is also what you entered in the config under `default_sid`.
+Unless you are streaming to a different 'StreamID' of course, ex; `publish/live/tinkerbell`.

 See Example Below: